railsadminteam/rails_admin/Css-customization.md

 ### Existing themes:

 * [[Example theme|https://github.com/bbenezech/rails_admin_example_theme]]: technical stub you can use for bootstrapping.
-* Designer of feel like one ?
-Add your own !
+* Designer of feel like one?
+Add your own.